Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 We can now use cut and paste to put the file and directory information into our notebook and read our dataset using `xarray`

 ~~~
-file='/shared/obs/gridded/OISSTv2/monthly/sst.mnmean.nc'
+file='/home/pdirmeye/classes/clim680_2022/OISSTv2/monthly/sst.mnmean.nc'
 ds=xr.open_dataset(file)
 ds
 ~~~
 {: .language-python}

-When we run our cells, we get output that looks exactly like the COLA Data Catalog and the results from `ncdump -h`
+When we run our cells, we get output that looks exactly like the results from `ncks -M`

 It tells us that we have an `xarray.Dataset` and gives us all the metadata associated with our data.